its-cyberjaya/constitution/README.md

     * Secretary
     * Treasurer
     * Divisional Heads
+  2. The Executive Council is the highest administrative body of IT Society and has absolute right on any administrative matters.
+  3. Executive Council members are elected from the membership of IT Society by a sitting Executive Council.
+They are officially appointed during an AGM, and their appoinments shall be effective until the next AGM, the period of which is approximately one year.
+Consecutive appointments are allowed.
-  2. The position of Vice President 2 may only be held by a member who is within their first year of Foundation, Diploma or Bachelor's Degree in Multimedia University.
+    1. The position of Vice President 2 may only be held by a member who is within their first year of Foundation, Diploma or Bachelor's Degree in Multimedia University.
+  4. In the absence of a sitting Executive Council, Executive Council members shall be elected by the General Assembly during the AGM.
+  5. Executive Council has the right as follows:
+    1. To organize any activity which is based on IT Society’s objectives.
+    2. To form Divisional Committees
+    3. To form Event Committees.
+    4. Take appropriate disciplinary action on any member disregarding responsibilites stated in Regulation 3.
+Actions taken may be appealed to the General Assembly during an AGM.
+    5. In the case a position on the Council is vacated, appoint any member to hold the position.

 3. Divisional Committees
   1. Divisional committee structure may change from year to year.